edchiu2024/tourism_insight/README.md

 - **ElastiCache for Redis**: In-memory caching service to accelerate data retrieval.
 - **S3**: Scalable storage service for data.
 - **API Gateway**: Provides secure and scalable access to the RESTful API.
+- **Amazon Managed Streaming for Apache Kafka (MSK)**: Managed Kafka service for handling data ingestion and ensuring reliability in case of failures.

 ## Future Directions